 If you need extra room in your home but don’t want to move to a new house, then the right loft conversion drawings can be an ideal way to create extra space.
 Whether you are considering a dormer loft conversion, hip to gable extension, or just adding a few Velux windows, Online Drawing will be able to help quickly and cheaply.

-DESIGNING YOUR LOFT EXTENSION
+DESIGNING YOUR LOFT EXTENSION PLANS

-For the first step in creating your loft conversion drawing, we need to know what your new room will be used for.
+For the first step in creating your loft conversion drawing plans, we need to know what your new room will be used for.
 Will it be a new master bedroom with en suite, or maybe a loft cinema room, or even a man cave?
 We will work with your requirements, budget, and any planning and building regulation constraints to design your dream room with your loft conversion drawings.

-Height is obviously a major factor when designing loft conversions and drawings, and we know how to handle that, too.
+Height is obviously a major factor when designing loft conversion plans and drawings, and we know how to handle that, too.
 We recommend that you have a minimum of 2.4 Meters (8 foot) from the top of the ceiling joist to underside of the rafters.
 The staircases will need 2M headroom over at least half of the tread.
 If you are wanting to add a bathroom to your loft conversion, we will need to think about the waste pipes as it can be difficult to get new pipework through the floor.